cocowy1/UCS-Bench/README.md

 ## Acknowledgements

-We thank the authors and maintainers of Depth Anything 3, Scal3R, SAM2, YOLO-World, and the open-source egocentric video datasets that support research in spatial intelligence.
+We thank the authors and maintainers of Depth Anything 3, Scal3R, SAM2, Grounding_DINO, YOLO-World, and the open-source egocentric video datasets that support research in spatial intelligence.

 ## License